Students in boarding schools

 Boarding schools play a unique role in the provision of schooling for families in special circumstances, such as those in Australia’s rural and remote communities, or those living and working overseas.

-The Independent school sector is by far the largest provider of boarding schools in Australia, with some 146 schools providing boarding facilities for about 16,000 students.
+The Independent school sector is by far the largest provider of boarding schools in Australia, with some 152 schools providing boarding facilities for over 16,000 students.

 Today’s social profile of boarding school students is a surprise to some people.
 Boarders in Independent schools now represent a diverse group of students from a range of backgrounds, and often from a diverse range of countries.